ardiehl/emModbus2influx/readme.md

  - supports formulas for changing values after read or for defining new fields (in the metertype as well as in the meter definition)
  - MQTT data is written on every query to have near realtime values (if MQTT is enabled), InfluxDB writes can be restricted to n queries where you can specify for each field if max,min or average values will be posted to InfluxDB
  - Virtual devices=Meters can be defined, these can post values from different Modbus slaves to MQTT and/or InfluxDB
- - Using formulas and virtual meters without any Modbus device, test data for MQTT and/or InflixDB can be generated (example: config-02.conf)
+ - Using formulas and virtual meters without any Modbus device, test data for MQTT and/or InfluxDB can be generated (example: config-02.conf)
  - supports dryrun for testing definitions
  - supports interactive formula testing
  - use of [libmodbus](https://libmodbus.org/) for modbus TCP/RTU communication